Updated December 2022

 Offers made for 2Ls summer employment must remain open for 21 days after the date of the offer letter.

 If the anticipated size of an employer’s summer program for the office extending the offer is fewer than 15 students, the offer must remain open for 14 days after the date of the offer letter (instead of 21 days) for only that office.
 Employers should inform OCS in their EIP registration if any of their offices’ summer programs fall under this exception.

-For any offer made before the last day of EIP week, before that offer expires a student may request that the offer remain open for 14 days after the last day of EIP week.
+For any offer made before the last day of EIP Week, before the offer expires, a student may extend up to two such offers for 14 days after the last day of EIP Week.
 This applies to all employers, regardless of summer program size.
-Students must make such requests in writing to the employer’s recruiting director or other designated person.
-If a student makes such a request in writing, the employer must grant the request for an extension.
+Students must make such requests for extension (a) in writing to the employer’s recruiting director or other designated person, and (b) affirm that they are extending no more than two such offers.
+The employer must grant such an extension.
 Except as provided in Section III.D., any other extensions may be granted at the discretion of the employer.